Optical Heterodyne Detection

 In many cases, the local oscillator power is made so high that the corresponding shot noise PSD exceeds that of any other noise.
 The possible signal-to-noise ratio is then fundamentally limited by shot noise.
 It can be calculated from the ratio of mean squared photocurrent contributions:

-where Ps and Plo are the optical signal power and local oscillator, respectively, at the photodiode, ηq is the photodiode's quantum efficiency, ηm is the overlap factor for the two beams, and B is the detection bandwidth.
+where Ps and Plo are the optical signal power and local oscillator, respectively, at the photodiode, ηq is the photodiode's quantum efficiency, ηm is the overlap factor for the two beams (basically the square of an amplitude overlap integral), and B is the detection bandwidth.
 This result equals the number of photoelectrons generated on average within a time 1 / B.

 Further increases of local oscillator power would not increase the signal-to-noise ratio, as the signal power and the shot noise PSD are equally increased.

-It is also apparent that the beam combiner (see Figure 1) should have a high transmission, so that most of the signal power is sent to the detector.
-The resulting high loss of local oscillator power at the detector can be compensated by increasing the local oscillator power incident on the beam splitter.
+It is also apparent that the beam combiner (see Figure 1) should have a high transmittance, so that most of the signal power is sent to the detector.
+The resulting high loss of local oscillator power at the detector can be compensated by increasing the local oscillator power incident on the beam combiner.

-If the beam combiner's transmission is high and the beam overlap is good (ηq ≈ 1), the obtained signal-to-noise ratio is twice that for direct detection.
+If the beam combiner's transmission is high and the beam overlap is good (ηm ≈ 1), the obtained signal-to-noise ratio is twice that for direct detection.
 In practice, heterodyne detection can offer a much greater advantage in terms of sensitivity, because direct detection reaches the shot noise limit only for rather high signal powers, whereas with heterodyne detection the standard quantum limit can be reached for much lower signal powers.
+Therefore, heterodyne detection is particularly suitable for very weak signals.
 Note, however, that there are cases where the standard quantum limit can not be reached because detector saturation limits the local oscillator power .

 An important detail is that the measured signal is not at zero frequency, but rather at some finite difference frequency, where the detector noise (e.g., 1 / f noise) can be much weaker than around zero frequency.